 All will gather on one ticket for the 6th Annual Guitar Fest, a free show for any who wish to attend.
 Please consider bringing a considerable donation, as this is a fundraising event and this year the money raised will be filtered back into New Bern for Hurricane Relief.
 Your help is still very much much needed!

 Music starts at 4 pm!
 Hope to see you there.

 Irresistible Groove & Masquerade at Blackbeard’s Triple Play & The Farmer’s Market

 Blackbeard’s Triple Play hosted a fun night featuring a masquerade party.
 Given this fun option, many towns people showed up to town with their masks

 The band hired for the night played on stage a the Farmers Market.
 Irresistible Groove offered a fun music experience for the masked dancers that gathered for the good times.
-The Triangle-based party band made it irresistible for people to groove,
+The Triangle-based party band made it irresistible for people to groove, the fitting name.

 When not rocking the grooves with this band, a few of the members gather to offer Groove5band.
 I recommend you look for and like both band pages on Facebook.

 ~ Live Music Options ~